appliedblockchain/k0/README.md

 done
 ```

-Then, spin up the Docker containers:
+Then, spin up the Docker containers.
+In the directory `js/packages/k0-integration-tests-eth`:

 ```
 docker-compose up